Loading map…

 Credit Cards

-• Visa and Mastercard are accepted in all places that will accept credit card, but American Express support is limited.
+- Visa and Mastercard are accepted in all places that accept credit cards, but American Express support is limited.

-• Most stores will split a bill, including splitting per line-item.
+- Most stores can split a bill, including splitting per line-item.

 Power in Malaysia

-• Rooms at NS and some power bars found in NS-owned spaces have some outlets that can also accept other plug types.
+- Rooms at NS and some power bars found in NS-owned spaces have outlets that can also accept other plug types.

 Shopping